kritixilithos/Carrot/README.md

->Note: I have stopped developing this language a long time ago.
-Yes, this message is a bit *too* late

 # Carrot

 Carrot is a 1D esoteric programming language (esolang) made for code-golfing created by PPCG user Kritixi Lithos.

-As of 23 November 2015, I am developing an interpreter for the Carrot language in Java.
-The language design will be different than that of the online interpreter's.
+I am writing up an entirely new interpreter for Carrot.
+This new one is very much different from the original one I wrote 1 year ago.